Galaxy kinematics and mass estimates at $z\sim1$ from ionised gas and stars: Kinematic extractions and Dynamical models

 \subsubsection{Extractions for KMOS$^{3D}$}

 For an adequate comparison of LOS kinematics, we process the \kd data as follows.
-First, we match the PSFs for each observation, then we extract position-velocity (PV) diagrams matching the orientation and slit width of the LEGA-C data, and finally we extract from those the 1D kinematic profiles by means of Gaussian fits to the H$\alpha$ line profile in each spatial row.
+First, we match the PSFs of \kd and LEGA-C data for each observation, then we extract position-velocity (PV) diagrams matching the orientation and slit width of the LEGA-C data, and finally we extract from those the 1D kinematic profiles by means of Gaussian fits to the H$\alpha$ line profile in each spatial row.

 To match the PSFs, we create for each galaxy a convolution kernel based on the Moffat parametrizations of the PSFs from each pair of observations.\footnote{We use the Photutils \citep{photutils} subpackage for PSF matching {\tt{photutils.psf.matching}} with a top hat window, and verify the convolution based on the model PSFs.} For duplicate observations in LEGA-C, we create separate convolution kernels per observation and galaxy.
 These kernels are then applied to the \kd data cubes (which have smaller PSF FWHMs for all galaxies in our sample; see also Sections~\ref{s:k3d}, \ref{s:lgc}).